Soldiers’ Angels Volunteer Opportunities for People With Disabilities

 Tracy and Jakob: Baking as a Team Angel

-Tracy is our Deployed Support Team leader who spends her free time baking for our Angel Baker Team with her son, Jakob.
+Tracy is our Senior Director of Virtual Services, who spends her free time baking as a virtual volunteer with her son, Jakob.

-“Jakob and I have been volunteering with Soldiers’ Angels since 2014, when I joined to support Angel Bakers and then the Deployed Adoption Team.
+“Jakob and I have been volunteering with Soldiers’ Angels since 2014.
 Because of Jakob’s autism and cerebral palsy, community volunteerism can be difficult, as it can be too physical and/or overwhelming.
-The Soldiers’ Angels Teams allow him to work at his own pace and capabilities.
-It’s a perfect volunteer opportunity for him to do unassisted or together with me and very rewarding.
-As a military family, newly retired, there is nothing better than being able to support service members while doing something you love…making yummy goodies and sending care packages.”
+The Soldiers’ Angels virtual volunteer options allow him to work at his own pace and capabilities.
+It’s a perfect volunteer opportunity for him to do unassisted or together with me, and very rewarding.
+As a Military family, newly retired, there is nothing better than being able to support Service Members while doing something you love…making yummy goodies and sending care packages.”

-We mentioned our Deployed Support Teams earlier, but actually any of our Angel Teams are great for people with different abilities.
-These teams are all virtual and can be done at your own pace.
+We have many virtual volunteering opportunities that support deployed Service Members, which are great for people with different abilities.
 From baking to sewing to sending care packages or simply writing letters and sending cards.
-Here’s an angel on our Deployed Adoptions Team who enjoys adopting service members.
+Here’s an angel who supports deployed Service Members with care packages.

-“I am so proud to be part of the Soldiers’ Angels Deployed Adoptions Team.
-Unfortunately, I’m permanently disabled so I’m not able to do much in the way of physical or mental activities, but I can definitely type letters with love and caring and also mail gifts to put a smile on a service member’s face.
-Joining Soldiers’ Angels was a personal goal for me so I could give back to society since what I am able to do is very limited.
+“I am so proud to be an Angel Volunteer.
+Unfortunately, I’m permanently disabled, so I’m not able to do much in the way of physical or mental activities, but I can definitely type letters with love and caring and also mail gifts to put a smile on a Service Member’s face.
+Joining Soldiers’ Angels was a personal goal for me, so I could give back to society, since what I am able to do is very limited.
 I’m grateful to have this opportunity through your organization to make a difference.
-You know, it makes me sad to hear that some service members don’t get any mail or acknowledgment.
-One reason I wanted to participate in the program was to try and make everyone feel supported.
+You know, it makes me sad to hear that some Service Members don’t get any mail or acknowledgment.
+One reason I wanted to participate was to try and make everyone feel supported.
 I wish I could adopt everyone, but so far I have two that I’ve adopted.
 They don’t say much in return, but I have faith that what I’m doing is making them feel supported and special.” – Anonymous Angel

 Ann & Quinn: Volunteering at the VA Hospital

 Ann is our VA Representative in Biloxi, Mississippi.
 She does a great job offering inclusive opportunities for her volunteers.
-Before COVID, we would often coordinate coffee stations within the VA Hospitals for veteran patients.
 Here’s a photo of one of her volunteers, Quinn, who is blind.
 Ann says,

 Amy Krome: Fundraising